-Independent Social Work Services - DCC-i offer independent Social Work Services such as independent assessments and expert reports; information obtained regarding these pieces of work come under the categories of Legal Obligation and/or Public Task and therefore this information is retained indefinitely.
+Independent Social Work / Health and Social Care Commissions - DCC-i offer independent Social Work / Health and Social Care Services such as independent assessments and expert reports, RCA's, SCR's and SAR's.
+Information obtained regarding these pieces of work come under the categories of Legal Obligation and/or Public Task and therefore this information is retained indefinitely.
 Customers are advised that they must comply with their own GDPR Policy when providing the information to DCC-i.
 Information will be exchanged using secure methods as agreed with the customer.

-DCCi provides independent supervision services, much information is given by 'Consent' therefore is eligible for consideration of erasure, however the data is ultimately recorded under the 'Legitimate Interest' UK GDPR definition (detailed above) as we may need to refuse any request for refusal if it is essential for DCC-i to be able to evidence services provided or actions taken.
+DCCi provides independent supervision services, much information is given by 'Consent' therefore is eligible for consideration of erasure, however the data is ultimately recorded under the 'Legitimate Interest' UK GDPR definition (detailed above), as we may need to refuse any request for refusal if it is essential for DCC-i to be able to evidence services provided or actions taken.